kg-myat-tun/kg-myat-tun/README.md

 - 👀 I’m interested in playing football,watching football match,reading,coffee,music and technologies.
 - 🌱 I’m not only a full stack developer but also a mobile application developer.I'm trying to be professional in software engineering.
 - 💞️ Feel free to contact me.
 - 📫 How to reach me ?
-I can be reached via email at kgmyattun7777@gmail.com and telegram at https://t.me/kgmyattun .
+I can be reached via email at kgmyattun7777@gmail.com.
 - You can also reach more about me at my [portfolio](https://kgmyattun.com/)

 <!---